Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 Below the TFT display, between two of the user buttons, is the speaker, also labelled Speaker in the silkscreen.

 The output from the speaker is connected to GPIO46.
-It’s accessible in CircuitPython with board.SPEAKER and in Arduino with SPEAKER.
+It’s accessible in CircuitPython with the board.SPEAKER and in Arduino with SPEAKER.

 Note: The speaker is muted via pin 0 on the AW9523 GPIO expander, so don’t forget to unmute it before expecting any sound!